Takagi type functions and dynamical systems: the smoothness of the SBR measure and the existence and smoothness of local time: The Sinai-Bowen-Ruelle measure

 \section{The Sinai-Bowen-Ruelle measure}

 Abbreviate $\kappa = \frac{1}{2\gamma}\in ]0,1[.$ In Tsujii \cite{tsujii01} the problem of the absolute continuity of the Sinai-Bowen-Ruelle (SBR) measure on the stable manifold described by

 with respect to Lebesgue measure has been treated.
-It has been related to the \emph{transversality} of the map $x\mapsto S(\xi,x)-S(\eta,x)$ for $\xi, \eta\in[0,1]$ such that $\bxi_0 \not= \beeta_0$.
-We shall now tackle a proof of this statement for a reasonably big range of $\kappa$ by giving the problem of transversality of $S$ a closer look.
-Our proof rests upon a comparison of the measures $\rho$, image measure of three dimensional Lebesgue measure under the map
+It has been related to the \emph{transversality} of the map $x\mapsto S(\xi,x)-S(\eta,x)$ for $\xi, \eta\in[0,1]$.
+Here, we shall use the relative simplicity of the definition of $\cT$ to represent $S$ in terms of a symmetric Bernoulli convolution, smoothness properties of which have been investigated intensively over a long time period.